souravkh/ascii-lens/README.md

 # ASCII Lens

-Turn any image into colorful ASCII art, right in your browser.
-Upload a photo, pick a color mode, zoom in to see the detail, and download the result as a text file or a PNG.
+Turn your photo into an expressive ASCII portrait — without sharing the original image.

+**ASCII Lens** is a browser-based tool that transforms photos into ASCII art while letting you control how detailed and recognizable the result is.

+It can be used to create text-based avatars, experiment with visual identity, or share a stylized representation of yourself instead of the original photograph.

 ![color mode](https://img.shields.io/badge/mode-color-blueviolet) ![low detail mode](https://img.shields.io/badge/mode-low%20detail-teal) ![bw mode](https://img.shields.io/badge/mode-black%20%26%20white-lightgrey) ![spectrum mode](https://img.shields.io/badge/mode-spectrum-orange)